LorenzoBoccaccia/strands-ui/README.md

 A web interface for visually configuring tools, creating agents, and building workflows.

+Users can create Agents and workflows using Strands Agents, then interact and operate trough a chat interface.

+DevOps can use MCP tools to integrate the UI with data sources.

+Local and remote deployment options available.

 ![Screenshot](screenshot.png "screenshot")

 ## Local Development Setup

+Runs locally in a python environment using a local sqlite database.

 ### Prerequisites